Neurotech-HQ/pypesa/index.md

-## Welcome to PyPesa Official Documentation

-Hi welcome to Official PyPesa Documentation
+# Pypesa

 Pypesa is python wrapper on **Mpesa public API** for mobile Payment Integration made with care, this package is aimed to make integrating with Vodacom Mpesa Api as smooth as possible for newbie and Pro Devs.

-Transaction query  ⮕  Pypesa  ⮕ Done
+_Transaction query  ⮕  Pypesa  ⮕ Done_

-### Opensource
+## Opensource

 Pypesa is an opensource project under MIT public license, the complete source code can be found at [pypesa](https://kalebu.github.io/pypesa), I welcome contributors to the package whether its a code or documentation you're warmly welcome.

 You can Take a look at [contributing.md](https://github.com/Kalebu/pypesa/blob/main/Contributing.md) for more guide on howto.